• Welcome To Texas Travel Talk – About Us

 Texas Hill Country (Near Fredericksburg)

-Climb to the top of the pink granite dome for sweeping views of the Texas Hill Country.
-To reach the top of the dome, you have to climb 425 ft, but it’s well worth it.
-The park has over 10 miles of trails, and the loop around the dome is a great trail if you aren’t up for climbing up.
+Climb the top of the pink granite dome for sweeping views of the Texas Hill Country.
+To reach the top of the dome, you must climb 425 ft, but it’s well worth it.
+The park has over 10 miles of trails, and the loop around the dome is great if you aren’t up for climbing up.
 A visit to Fredericksburg afterward might be fun.
 You can hike, backpack, rock climb, picnic, birdwatch, and geocache at Enchanted Rock – check it out.

 4. Big Bend National Park